RicoValdezio/AffixGen/Thunderstore Stuff/README.md

 Changelog
 ------------
-2.0.3 - Accidentally disabled all other ItemBehaviours in 2.0.2, fixed that 2.0.2 - Fixed a networking bug that gave clients faulty buff icons 2.0.1 - Fixed a bug that prevented multiple runs without relaunching the game
+2.0.4 - Added a check to prevent Drones and Turrets from registering hooks 2.0.3 - Accidentally disabled all other ItemBehaviours in 2.0.2, fixed that 2.0.2 - Fixed a networking bug that gave clients faulty buff icons 2.0.1 - Fixed a bug that prevented multiple runs without relaunching the game